ChaddFrasier/PIPS_Docker/README.md

 # PIPS_Docker
-Home of docker version of PIPS
+This is a docker image implimentation of the PIPS USGS project.